Some start with the technical questions like:

 - Determine your legal structure (Isn’t it the one that lets me cash the first check?)

 - Who is your target market?
-(Which is painful to figure out when you are starting.
+(Ummm isn’t it everyone?
+No, my friend.
 Read more on other my other post about your target market)

-Others try to go more in-depth and ask questions about you as an entrepreneurial persona.
-They examine things like:
+Others try to go in-depth and ask questions about your entrepreneurial personality like:

 - Are you a risk taker?

 - Do you bounce back well from adversity?

 These are good questions.
 But they don’t dig deep enough.
 Because your tendency will be to answer YES to all of them!!!